- The key to a successful fundraiser is in the planning.

-You’ll want to divide your student volunteers into 3 teams: one to attract people with eye-catching sign designs promoting your car wash, another team to wash and rinse, and a third team to dry.
+You’ll want to divide your volunteers into 3 teams: one to attract people with eye-catching sign designs promoting your car wash, another team to wash and rinse, and a third team to dry.

 9am to 3pm is the ideal time for a car wash.
-Keep the kids’ energy up by making sure shifts are no longer than 2 hours.
+Keep the volunteer’s energy up by making sure shifts are no longer than 2 hours.

 By the way, this is another great opportunity to try letting customers pay what they want.
 Advertise the car wash as free, then put out a nice, big tip jar!
 Be sure to put someone specifically in charge of motivating your customers to maximize their tips to ensure your car wash fundraiser is a huge success!.

 You’ll need some extra help from the faculty with this one, but it’s worth it.

 Ask the drama or music teacher to help the kids write their own 10-20 minute play about why they’re raising money.
 Don’t worry about winning any awards!